 Paul Sacaridiz received an MFA (1998) from the School of the Art Institute of Chicago, and a BFA from Alfred University (1993).
 Since 1997 he has been active in solo exhibitions, collaborative projects and group shows at a diverse number of venues including: The Philadelphia Museum of Art, The Madison Museum of Contemporary Art, the Icheon World Ceramic Center, Icheon, Korea, The Dubuque Museum of Art (IA), The Alfedena Gallery, Chicago, The Northern Illinois University Art Museum and the Ceramic Research Center at Arizona State University.
 His work has been the subject of reviews and articles in Ceramics: Art and Perception, The New Art Examiner and Art Papers among others.
 Sacaridiz has been the recipient of residencies at the Watershed Center for the Ceramic Arts, The Ragdale Foundation, The Vermont Studio Center and the Art/Industry Program at Kohler Company.
 He is currently an Associate Professor in the Art Department at the University of Wisconsin-Madison. (www.paulsacaridiz.com) and serves as an advisor to Midwest Clay Project.

 Allison Craver is the Studio Manager at Midwest Clay Project.
 She received a BFA from Alfred University in 2010.
 Following graduation she accepted a job at Watershed Center for the Ceramic Arts, where she spend a lovely summer.
 She also completed a residency at Genesee Pottery in Rochester, NY.
-In 2011 Allison migrated to the midwest to be a special student at UW-Madsion.
-She love teaching & making pots. (www.allisonrosecraver.com)
+In 2011 Allison migrated to the midwest to be a special student in the ceramics department at UW-Madsion.
+She loves teaching & making pots. (www.allisonrosecraver.com)

 Nicky Ross, an instructor at MCP, has over ten years of ceramic experience and wears many hats.
 Starting her ceramic career fresh out of college in NH, she worked as a poor contract piece-rate potter.
 Yearning for change and nice folks she packed up her tiny car and moved to Madison.
 She worked at Lakeside Pottery while it was still in business, first as a teacher, then studio manager.
 She now fills many of her days working for Door Pottery in Madison as designer and decorator for their Arts and Crafts decorative vases.
 She runs this studio with wit and sass, and of course, lifts countless ware boards with skill and caution.
 She’s thrilled to be able to teach again here at MCP.
 Nicky Ross also owns her own company, NstarStudio, compiled of ceramics and textiles and crafted from her love of color and whimsy.
 Sometimes she takes off all her hats and sleeps. (www.nstarstudio.etsy.com)